 - Check for updates: Tap on this option to see if there's an update to the Bark for Kids app.
 Updates will ensure your child's device monitoring is not interrupted.

-How do I address issues with parental controls (Screen Time) on my child's Android device?
+How do I address issues with screen time & filtering on my child's Android device?

 The VPN is blocking text messages from being sent or received

-The Bark for Kids app on your child's Android device adds a VPN that allows you to enforce your Screen Time & Web Filtering rules on your child's device.
+The Bark for Kids app on your child's Android device adds a VPN that allows you to enforce your screen time & filtering rules on your child's device.
 Some newer Android devices have a new form of text messaging called "Chat Features" or "Rich Communication Services."
 These chat features in texts show typing indicators, read receipts, etc. These extra features layered on top of text messages are what may be causing the problem with your child's device being unable to send texts when the Bark VPN is running.
 Luckily, it's an easy fix!

 You can turn off chat features by following these steps: